ebenezergelo/ebenezergelo/README.md

 **Data Scientist · AI Researcher · Solopreneur · Coffee‑Fueled Code Conjurer**

-Passionate about exploring the intersection of technology and innovation to drive meaningful advancements in ML and AI.
+Passionate about exploring the intersection of technology and innovation to drive meaningful advancements in AI Safety.

 ---

-## ⚙️ Tools I Use
+## **Some** of the tools I use...

 ### Languages & Frameworks
 - `python` · `r` · `julia` · `java` · `rust` · `javascript`